 - 1. Impact of current funding on PCI - 2.
-Funding required to achieve BMP in 5 years denotes current funding is reduced to \$15 million/year (from \$20 million/year as reported from previous reports).
+Funding required to achieve BMP in 5 years

-From previous reports, the reported available funds have been steady at \$20 million per year.
-The current/projected funding for this year's report is reduced to \$15 million per year.
+From previous reports, the reported available funds have been reduced to \$15 million per year.
+The current/projected funding for this year's report stays at \$15 million per year.
 The reduction of funding is primarily attributable to the decrease in Gas Tax being released by the State to Counties and Cities because of less Gas Tax being collected at the pump due to low gasoline prices.
-While other fund sources are holding steady or slightly increasing, the State Gas Tax is being substantially reduced.
+While other fund sources are holding steady, the State Gas Tax is being substantially reduced.

-As illustrated by the funding scenario in Figure 5, maintaining the current funding of \$15 million annually for the next 5 years will have an impact on the PCI of the road network.
-Initially for the first year, the PCI will be 71 starting in 2016 then gradually declining to 64 over a 5-year period.
-The previous fiscal year (2015) is shown for the actual money spent in maintaining the PCI of 71.
+As illustrated by the funding scenario in Figure 8, maintaining the current funding of \$15 million annually for the next 5 years will have an impact on the PCI of the road network.
+Initially for the first year, the PCI will be 71 starting in 2017 then gradually declining to 66 over a 5-year period.
+The previous fiscal year (2016) is shown for the actual money spent in maintaining the PCI of 71.